Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.ConversationId

 Identifier of the conversation that this message is part of.
-It enables the tracking of message flows that span more than one message exchange. `Conversation Id` and `RelatedTo` fields allow [ServiceInsight](/serviceinsight/#flow-diagram) to reconstruct the entire message flow.
+It enables the tracking of message flows that span more than one message exchange. `ConversationId`, `RelatedTo`, `OriginatingEndpoint`, and `ProcessingEndpoint` fields allow [ServiceInsight](/serviceinsight/#flow-diagram) to reconstruct the entire message flow.

-The first message sent in a new flow is automatically assigned a unique `Conversation Id` that is then propagated to all the messages that are sent afterward, forming a _conversation_.
+The first message sent in a new flow is automatically assigned a unique `ConversationId` that gets propagated to all the messages that are sent afterward, forming a _conversation_.
 Each message sent within a conversation has a `RelatedTo` value that identifies the message that caused it to be sent.

-In certain scenarios, the `Conversation Id` must be assigned manually in cases where NServiceBus can't infer when messages belong to the same conversation.
+In certain scenarios, the `ConversationId` must be assigned manually in cases where NServiceBus can't infer when messages belong to the same conversation.
 For example, when a `CancelOrder` message needs to be part of an existing order conversation, then the Order ID can be used for as the Conversation ID.
-Manually assigning a `Conversation Id` can be achieved by overriding the header with a custom value:
+Manually assigning a `ConversationId` can be achieved by overriding the header with a custom value:

 snippet: override-conversation-id